-Spring - ENG 1312 or concurrent enrollment.
+Prerequisite: ENG 1312 or concurrent enrollment Three semester hours

 GOVERNMENT 2311.
 AMERICAN GOVERNMENT.

 A survey of the structure, functions, processes, and problems of the federal government.
 The prerequisite for the honors section of this course will be membership in the Guy D. Newman Honors Academy (honors or scholars level) or either a 22 or above on the ACT or a composite score of 1010 or above on the SAT.
 Fall, Spring, Summer.